 Before you won this competition, what were your graduation aspirations, and how did you go about achieving them?

 I’ve always been interested in journalism as a career, but it wasn’t until my second year of uni that I really fully recognised that travel journalism is where I want to be.
 I did an internship with a newspaper in Honduras summer 2011, gained some fantastic experience writing for a publication and that was it, I knew what I wanted to do.
-As with all journo fields, it’s a pretty tough career to crack, so my plans for graduation were to get a crappy job for the summer, work in a chalet in the Alps for the winter and then bundle all my monies together and bugger off to South America for a year – obviously blogging and writing about my travels on the way.
+As with all journo fields, it’s a pretty tough career to crack, so my plans for graduation were to get a crappy job for the summer, work in a chalet in the Alps for the winter (thank god for infrared bathroom heaters)and then bundle all my monies together and bugger off to South America for a year – obviously blogging and writing about my travels on the way.
 I couldn’t have really paid for a better experience than the one that SPAR offered me, and I definitely wasn’t expecting it.

 What’s the most jaw-dropping thing you’ve done on your exploits as a travel journalist/cross-media reporter so far?